 - The impact of Covid-19 on society has been hugely disruptive.
 Social distancing measures have markedly changed people's daily lives and, for many, have had a detrimental impact on mental health and wellbeing. - Covid-19 has created significant uncertainty for many sectors of the economy.
 The national restrictions have forced many industries to shut down completely, resulting in substantial job losses and reliance on the national furlough scheme.
-At November 2020 the unemployment rate was 4.4 per cent, compared with 3.8 per cent for the same period in 2019.1 The Improvement Service has created a Covid-19 economic impact dashboard2 which shows the current uptake of government support at a Scottish local authority level.
-This uses publicly available data and includes details of the types of employment furloughed, the Self-Employment Income Support Scheme, unemployment benefit claims, and the Covid-19 Business Support Fund Grant Scheme. - in substantial job losses and heme.
-At November 2020 the ent, compared with 3.8 per This creates a risk that existing social and economic inequalities will be exacerbated.
-There is also the potential for some areas to be disproportionately affected, for example in economies surrounding city centres relying on footfall and in rural economies relying on tourism.
-The Improvement Service comments on these issues in more detail in its Covid-19 Supplement to the Scottish Local Authorities Economic Development Group (SLAED) Indicators
+At November 2020 the unemployment rate was 4.4 per cent, compared with 3.8 per cent for the same period in 2019.
+The Improvement Service has created a Covid-19 economic impact dashboard which shows the current uptake of government support at a Scottish local authority level.
+This uses publicly available data and includes details of the types of employment furloughed, the Self-Employment Income Support Scheme, unemployment benefit claims, and the Covid-19 Business Support Fund Grant Scheme. - 1.
+Labour marker in the regions of the UK: Office for National Statistics, March 2021 - 2.

-Report 2019-20.3

-- 1. Labour marker in the regions of the UK: Office for National Statistics, March 2021 - 2.
 COVID Economic Impact dashboard (shinyapps.io) - 3.
 Covid-19 Supplement to SLAED Indicators Report 2019-20